 Report: Nuggets acquire reserve big man Roy Hibbert from Milwaukee Bucks in deadline deal

+Roy Hibbert, seen here in a May 24, 2013 file photo, was acquired by the Denver Nuggets in a trade deadline deal on Feb.
+23, 2017.
 The Nuggets made a move ahead of the NBA trade deadline buzzer Thursday, acquiring big man Roy Hibbert from the Milwaukee Bucks for a future protected second-round draft pick, according to a Yahoo report.
-The move adds depth to an already deep front line for the Nuggets, who also acquired forward Mason Plumlee from the Portland Trailblazers for Jusuf Nurkic on Feb.
-13. The 7-foot-2 Hibbert, who will be a free agent at the end of the season, is averaging 5.2 points and 3.6 rebounds in 42 games with the Bucks and Charlotte Hornets this season.

 Add your comments below